Machine Unlearning: A Comprehensive Survey: Background

 \subsection{Machine Unlearning}

-There are many urgent demands that motivate the hot machine unlearning research.
-The first is the privacy-preserving demand.
-Since the \textit{right to be forgotten} has been legislated worldwide, machine unlearning is often formulated as a privacy-preserving problem where users can ask for their data erasure from the ML models.
-Besides privacy reasons, many other reasons promote the development of machine unlearning.
-For example, one common reason is usability.
-During the long time usage period of a recommendation application, users' information will sometimes change, such as moving changes in their location.
-The application will produce unsuitable recommendations if it cannot completely delete the incorrect data from the model.
-Another reason is security.
-Deep learning models are vulnerable to adversarial attacks \cite{yuan2019adversarial} such as data poisoning \cite{tian2022comprehensive}.
-Hence, how to detect and remove adversarial poisoned data is essential to ensure models' security.
-Once the attack type is detected, the model must erase these adversarial data's influence using the unlearning mechanism.
+There are several urgent demands driving machine unlearning research.
+The foremost is the demand for privacy preservation.
+With the ``right to be forgotten'' being legislated globally \cite{mantelero2013eu,canada2018}, machine unlearning ensures that users can request the erasure of their data from trained ML models.
+In addition to privacy concerns, other factors are promoting the development of machine unlearning.
+One significant factor is model utility.
+In the real world, vast amounts of data are generated daily, necessitating prompt updates to model services, as outdated data can negatively impact model performance \cite{wang2022learning,rolnick2019experience,lopez2017gradient}.
+An effective unlearning mechanism is crucial for mitigating the adverse effects of outdated and incorrect data on model utility.
+Another critical factor is security.
+Adversarial attacks and data poisoning \cite{tian2022comprehensive} can easily compromise deep learning models.
+Therefore, detecting and removing adversarial and poisoned data is essential to ensure model security.
+Once an attack type is identified, the model must erase the influence of these adversarial data using the unlearning mechanism.

-To better understand how unlearning mechanisms work, we first introduce the unlearning problem and process following the machine unlearning framework demonstrated in Fig. \ref{fig:unlearningprocess}.
-Let $\mathcal{Z}$ denote as a space of data items, then the particular (full) training dataset is $D \in \mathcal{Z}$.
+To better understand how unlearning mechanisms work, we first introduce the unlearning problem and process following the machine unlearning framework demonstrated in Fig. \ref{fig:unlearningprocess}, and we summarize the notations in \Cref{tab_symbols}.
+Let $\mathcal{Z}$ denote a space of data items; the particular (full) training dataset is $D \in \mathcal{Z}$.
 A learning process can be demonstrated as Step 0 in Fig. \ref{fig:unlearningprocess}, i.e., training a model $M$ using an algorithm $\mathcal{A}$ on the training dataset $D$, denoted as $M = \mathcal{A}(D)$, where model $M$ is in a hypothesis space $\mathcal{H}$.